mpiesiewicz/100DaysOfCode/day22 - pong/README.md

     - Window
     - Config file (that's why it's better than the original one)
  - The game was created for Magda so is all so cute and pink, unbelievable.
+ - Except all of these, it's better than the original cause it runs a counter at the beginning.

 ## How to run